-Our code of conduct states that a "conflict of interest" occurs when an individual's private interests interfere in any way, or appear from the perspective of a reasonable person to interfere in any way, with our interests as a whole, and provides further that a conflict situation can arise when an employee or director takes actions or has interests that may make it difficult to perform his or her responsibilities objectively and effectively.
+Our code of conduct states that a "conflict of interest" occurs when an individual's personal or family interests interfere, or appear to interfere with our interests and our ability to make sound business decisions on behalf of the Company.
 We believe that a conflict exists whenever an outside interest could actually or potentially influence the judgment or actions of an individual in the conduct of our business and that conflicts of interest may arise when an employee or director, or a member of his or her family, receives improper personal benefits as a result of his or her position.

-Our code of conduct provides that directors and employees must avoid conflicts or the appearance of conflicts, and that employees should avoid any outside financial interests that might conflict with our interests.
-Such outside interests could include, among other things:
+Our code of conduct and conflict of interest policy provide that directors and employees must avoid conflicts or the appearance of conflicts, and that employees should avoid any outside financial interests that might conflict with our interests.